zer0def/nginxinc-kubernetes-ingress/docs-web/logging-and-monitoring/prometheus.md

   * `controller_virtualserverroute_resources_total`.
 Number of handled VirtualServerRoute resources. **Note**: The metric counts only VirtualServerRoutes that have a reference from a VirtualServer.

 **Note**: all metrics have the namespace nginx_ingress.
 For example, nginx_ingress_controller_nginx_reloads_total.

+**Note**: all metrics include the label `class`, which is set to the class of the Ingress Controller.
+The class is configured via the `-ingress-class` command-line argument.